 Tell us about the Mental Health Group

-The Group has nine members and was set up last summer due to a broad recognition that mental health issues are much more common than most people realise.
-There is still a real stigma around mental health which doesn’t necessarily apply to physical wellbeing and we believe we need to break that down.
+The Group was set up in 2017 in recognition that mental health issues are more common than most people realise.
+There is still a real stigma around mental health, which doesn’t necessarily apply to physical wellbeing and we need to break that down.
 The reality is mental health issues can take many forms and wellbeing needs to be thought about across the whole spectrum.